 Hiresine.com is like any of them.
 What’s more?
 The services it claims to provide are too good to be true in the online writing industry.
 About the paid writing ads: Once you enter the site, along with the site’s content, you’ll find ads scattered all over the place.

 Any professional site that is actually willing to pay you never has ads lying around.
 Why?
 Because you aren’t the customer!
-This site that you are currently in does have ads too (like the one below by Google).
+This site that you are currently in does have ads too.

 Because this is a blog.
 I’m not offering you any services apart from content.
 Most of the ads on Hiresine relate to writing jobs on other sites.

-If Hiresine did have any system or platform for writers at all, then the ads would potentially affect their traffic.
+If Hiresine did have any system or platform for writers, then the ads would potentially affect their traffic.
 But of course, they don’t care.
 They want people to spend more time and click on those ads so they can earn more- for that’s their source of income.

 The site also has an SSL certificate for security (HTTPS).
 In a way, it is safe to look around the site.